spiffe/tornjak/CONTRIBUTING.md

 Building Tornjak manually can be done with the Makefile.
 Notable make targets follow:
 - `make bin/tornjak-backend`: makes the Go executable of the Tornjak backend
 - `make bin/tornjak-manager`: makes the Go executable of the Tornjak manager
-- `make ui-agent`: makes the optimized ReactJS app locally for the Tornjak frontend
+- `make frontend-local-build`: makes the optimized ReactJS app locally for the Tornjak frontend.
+Uses environment variable configuration as in tornjak-frontend/.env
-- `make container-tornjak-backend`: containerizes Go executable of the Tornjak backend
+- `make container-backend`: containerizes Go executable of the Tornjak backend
 - `make container-manager`:containerizes Go executable of the Tornjak manager
 - `make container-frontend`: containerizes React JS app for the Tornjak frontend
 - `make container-tornjak`: containerizes Tornjak backend with Tornjak frontend